this page last modified

 Males are considered higher risk than females, and are given the same treatment plans except that the maintenance treatment for males lasts up to a year longer.

 "Clinical trials for children with ALL are generally designed to compare therapy that is currently accepted as standard for a particular risk group with a potentially better treatment approach that may improve survival outcome and/or diminish toxicities associated with the standard treatment regimen."
-Thus reads the NCI on the cancer.gov ALL treatment page.
-Treatment includes systemic chemotherapy and treatment of the CNS (central nervous system); these are covered in the ped-onc medical procedures section.
+Thus reads the NCI on the cancer.gov ALL treatment page (accessed 2018).
+Treatment includes systemic chemotherapy and treatment of the CNS (central nervous system).

 A clinical trial is an investigative study, and that sounds a little scary at first.
 But it's not really a big chance you are taking with your child's life, as long as it is a phase III trial.
 Phase III trials are essentially attempts to fine-tune the current standard protocol.